ChrisMcKee1/microsoft-ai-decision-tree/README.md

 **Platform Selection:**
 - What is the time to market urgency (days vs. weeks vs. months)?
 - Where should users experience the AI (M365 vs. custom app)?
-- What are the data residency requirements (M365 boundary vs. Azure)?
+- What governance approach fits: M365 tenant-integrated (fast) or Azure workload-tailored (precise)?
 - What channels are required (M365 only vs. multi-channel)?

 **Orchestration & Complexity:**